Book project: Every Living Soul: Literature and Zoology in Late Medieval England (in progress)

 Future and Forthcoming

-- Edited collection on “Premodern Digital Ecologies” (with Andrew Richmond).
-Special issue of Digital Philology.
+- Special issue on “Premodern Digital Ecologies” (editing with Andrew Richmond).

 - “Before Objectivity: Pluralizing Science with Premodern Knowledge.”
-Forthcoming in Teaching with Science Writing in the Humanities Classroom.
+Teaching with Science Writing in the Humanities Classroom.

 - “Environmental and Natural Science: From Climate to Meteorology” (with Tekla Bude).
-Forthcoming in A Cultural History of Nature in the Medieval Era.
+A Cultural History of Nature in the Medieval Era.

-- “The Non-Human World” (with Clare Davidson).
-Forthcoming in A Cultural History of Gender in the Global Middle Ages.
+- “The Non-Human World: Socially Engaged Gender History in Europe, Sub-Saharan Africa, and Australia” (with Clare Davidson).
+A Cultural History of Gender in the Global Middle Ages.